Alternatives

 How to invest

-Inflation-aware assets like commodities, materials, and real estate may benefit from the macroeconomic backdrop.
+Inflation-aware exposures such as commodities, materials, and real estate may benefit.

-Qualified investors seeking diversification into private markets may consider the less correlated lower middle market.
+Qualified investors may consider diversifying into private markets, particularly the less correlated lower middle market.